What do you get when you combine a pile of twigs, sprinklers, and watering cans with the right side of the brain that just won’t quit?

-Keep in mind, both Freeland and Sabrina are in-demand landscape designers who juggle several major projects at a time.
+In addition to working in their garden, keep in mind both Freeland and Sabrina are in-demand landscape designers who juggle several major projects at a time.

 This visit, however, revealed part of the answer.

-And while everyone handles crushing news like this however best they can, Freeland’s own coping mechanism was to create.
+While everyone handles crushing news like this the best they can, Freeland’s coping mechanism was to create.

 Turning to the right side of his brain for comfort, he would spend endless hours creating art.